 Peter Nasielski is a fourth year undergraduate student at UC Davis pursuing dual degrees in Design and Sustainable Environmental Design.
 Peter joined D-lab in 2016 after taking the D-lab II course which focuses on prototyping as a tool for developing designs.
 In the summer of 2016 Peter led a project with the International Rescue Committee and Blum Center to construct a produce wash station for an urban farm in West Sacramento.
 Since then Peter has assisted with prototyping other D-lab projects, leading skill building workshops, and helping to teach the D-lab II course.

-Ian Phillips is a second-year undergraduate pursuing a Chemical Engineering major.
+Ian Phillips is a second-year undergraduate pursuing a Material Science and Engineering major.
 He was introduced to the Energy Efficiency Center through the Future Energy Professionals program and has developed interests in energy storage and process optimization.
 He has worked as a student assistant to the Program for International Technologies studying network mapping.
 He currently serves as the Secretary of the UCD chapter of American Institute of Chemical Engineers.

 Paul Erickson is a Professor of Mechanical and Aeronautical Engineering, Director of the Hydrogen Production and Utilization Laboratory, and Co-Director of the U.S. Department of Energy GATE Center of Excellence.
 His research interests are in fuel cell vehicles and power systems, hydrogen production and utilization, internal combustion engines, solar energy utilization, heat and mass transfer enhancement of reacting flows, pollution prevention, and instrumentation.
 Dr. Erickson has a Ph.D. from the University of Florida with a minor in Environmental Engineering Science and an M.S. and B.S. in Mechanical Engineering from Brigham Young University.